IsCathal/Contextify/Readme.md

 # Contextify Modern Language Rewriter and Thematic Highlighter

-This Chrome extension enhances your reading experience on literature websites like Project Gutenberg by:
+This Chrome extension enhances your reading experience on the literature website Project Gutenberg by:

+- **Color-Coded Categorization**: The extension categorizes sentences into themes like History, Literature, Places, etc., with tooltips providing more information.
+- **Interactive Explanations**: Clicking on highlighted text triggers a floating helper widget, powered by the Prompt API, that provides detailed insights into why the sentence belongs to its assigned theme.
+This enhances the reading experience by offering context and deeper understanding of the text's connection to the theme.
 - **Rewriting Text in Modern Language**: Select any text, right-click, and choose "Rewrite in Modern Language" to get a modernized version of the selected text.
 - **Interactive Popup**: Preview the rewritten text in a popup before accepting changes.
 - **Retry and Accept Options**: If you're not satisfied with the rewrite, you can retry or accept the rewritten text.
 - **Highlighted Rewritten Text**: Accepted rewrites are highlighted for easy identification.
-- **Color-Coded Categorization**: The extension categorizes sentences into themes like History, Literature, Places, etc., with tooltips providing more information.

 ---